JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 Pkg.status("DynamicalSystemsBase") # hide
 Pkg.status("ChaosTools") # hide
 ```
+See the [News](news) page for recent updates!

 ## Our Goals
+The ultimate goal for **DynamicalSystems.jl** is
-Our aim is for the **DynamicalSystems.jl** to be a useful and powerful companion for students and scientists working on chaos and nonlinear dynamics, by accomplishing the following three points:
+to be a useful *library* for scientists working on chaos, nonlinear dynamics and
+in general dynamical systems.
+We don't want to have "just code", but also detailed descriptions and references for as many methods as possible.

+With **DynamicalSystems.jl** we try to

 1. Be concise, intuitive, and general.
 All functions we offer work just as well with any system, whether it is a simple continuous chaotic system, like the [Lorenz attractor](definition/predefined/#DynamicalSystemsBase.Systems.lorenz), or a high dimensional discrete map like [coupled standard maps](definition/predefined/#DynamicalSystemsBase.Systems.coupledstandardmaps).
 2. Be accurate, reliable and performant.